Early Years funding for 3 and 4 year olds

 Where both parents are working (or the sole parent is working in a lone parent family), and each parent earns, on average:

-- The minimum income requirement for a parent (over the age of 25) is £120 a week.
-The minimum wage for ages 21 to 24 is £7.05 an hour, therefore, the minimum income requirement for this group is £112.80 a week.
+- the minimum income requirement for a parent (over the age of 25) is £120 a week.
+The minimum wage for ages 21 to 24 years old is £7.05 an hour, therefore, the minimum income requirement for this group is £112.80 a week

 A parent will expect (on average) to earn this amount over the coming three months.
 The eligibility criteria have been designed to accommodate parents with fluctuating incomes and those who are about to start working or increase their hours.